dfreelon/TSM/README.rst

 **Now available in PyPI!** Just use: ``pip3 install tsm``.
 But when installing from PyPI you need to use ``from tsm import tsm`` as ``import tsm`` won't work by itself.

+Alternatively, you can simply install tsm's dependencies manually and move ``tsm.py`` into your PYTHONPATH directory.

 --------
 Features
 --------